v. Shanghai

 After purchasing my SIMcard, I went next door and purchased an Octopus Card (HK$50 deposit, HK$100 on card).
 This handy little card works with lots of the public transit options, and from what I gather, can work as a pre-paid debit card at many places.
 It's a handy gadget to have if you plan on visiting or living in Hong Kong.
 If you remember to return it at the end of your trip, you can get your deposit and the remaining card value returned to you.
 I did not remember...

 With a quick stop at the information desk and the help of a very kind lady, I found out where I was headed and how to get there.
-From the airport, I caught the bus to Tung Cheng Station where I walked the short distance to the Ngong Ping Tram.
+From the airport, I caught the bus to Tung Cheng Station where I walked the short distance to the Ngong Ping Cable Car.
 I paid HK$185 for a round trip, standard cabin tram ticket.
-Which may seem a bit overpriced, but remember... it's about a 25 minute tram ride to Ngong Ping, and if you're afraid of heights... perhaps take the bus?
+Which may seem a bit overpriced, but remember... it's about a 25 minute cable car ride to Ngong Ping, and if you're afraid of heights... perhaps take the bus?
 When the fog rolled in and the wind started blowing me around, it got a bit intense.
 The world around me essentially vanished for the last half of the ride up, and all I could see outside the windows was an endless sea of fog.
-Prior to fogocalypse, the tram provided a great view of the Tung Cheng area, the bay, and the airport.
+Prior to fog-ocalypse, the cable car provided a great view of the Tung Cheng area, the bay, and the airport.

-When purchasing a ticket, their are two options of tram car.
+When purchasing a ticket, there are two options of cable car.
 The standard, or for a little extra money you can get a car with a glass floor.

 The view before the world dissolved into a sea of endless fog.

-The Village of Ngong Ping has most amenities you may need while visiting.
+The Village of Ngong Ping has most amenities you could ever need while visiting.
 Food, drinks, souvenirs, entertainment, and even a Starbucks.

-The fog brought a rather Tomb Raider-esque quality to the place, I half expected Lara Croft to come running down the road, bow drawn, hunting down some malevolent treasure hunter.
+The fog brought a rather Tomb Raider-esque quality to the place, I half expected Lara Croft to come running down the road, bow drawn, hunting down some malevolent treasure fiend.
 Instead, I just sweat through the tropical weather and chugged any cold beverage I could get my hands on.
-After I'd had my fill, I headed back to the tram for the return trip down.
+After I'd had my fill, I headed back to the cable car for the return trip down.

 Using my octopus card, I boarded the metro and headed into the city.
 I would take the metro to Tsuen Wan West.
 From there, I boarded the Royal View Hotel shuttle bus.
 After a quick check-in, I went up 17 flights to my room.
 I am pleased to say, my hotel room was lovely!
 I had a view of the sea and the bridges, and my room was spacious, comfortable, and well equipped.